IN THIS ARTICLE

 You should not receive this medication if you are allergic to argatroban, or if you have any major bleeding from a surgery, injury, or other medical trauma.

 It is not known whether argatroban passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Do not receive this medication without telling your doctor if you are breast-feeding a baby.

 How is argatroban given (Acova)?